Is Match Game Real or Scripted?

 As a comedy game show, a question is whether ‘Match Game’ is rigged.
 There is no possible way to rig the series because it is all about matching answers and giving a funny enough response.
 Jane Krakowski, who’s frequently a guest on the show, has assured everyone that the rules and judges are completely crucial in this authentic game show.

 Jane has further mentioned that panelists neither see the questions nor fill in the blanks before time.
-Instead, they say the answers off the top of the head.
-Some cards are torn and gone forever, while the best answers actually go up on the walls of the studio – so people can look at them with pride or shame.
-Thus, there is a light tone to how the series is conducted.
+Instead, they say the answers off the top of their heads.
+Some cards are torn and gone forever, while the best answers actually go up on the walls of the studio—so people can look at them with pride or shame.
+Thus, the series is conducted in a light tone.

 Another thing that fans have been wondering is if the drinks on the show are legit.
 Luckily, EW has the scoop on this.
 They attended a taping of ‘Match Game’ and reported that during intervals, an individual comes out offering drinks.
 Of course, it is only for the panelists and not the contestants – who are out to make money.
 While drinking on the job might sound fun, one has to remember that ‘Match Game’ records several episodes in one go, the panelists usually end up drinking quite a lot by the time they’re done.
 Cheryl Hines, one of the celebrity panelists, noted, “I’ve been here since 8:30 in the morning, and I have been drinking since then.
 It’s like college days.”